Healthcare

 'Every person has the right to survive and thrive’

-Although India has progressed a lot in providing healthcare services to its citizens, the National Family Health Survey (NFHS) data tells that primary healthcare services are not easily accessible to people.
+While India has made significant strides in providing healthcare services to its citizens, data from the National Family Health Survey (NFHS) indicates that primary healthcare services remain largely inaccessible to many people.

-PAF organizes monthly health check-ups camp for children for their overall development.
-Regular health checks help in identifying any early signs of health issues and detect them before they become a problem.
-It also gives the best chance of getting the right treatment quickly, avoiding any complications.
-For a slum child to live a longer and healthier life, it is important to get the required health services, screenings, and treatment on time.
+PAF organizes monthly health check-up camps for children to support their overall development.
+Regular health assessments help identify early signs of health issues, allowing for timely intervention before they escalate.
+This proactive approach ensures that children receive appropriate treatment quickly, minimizing complications.
+For a slum child to lead a longer, healthier life, timely access to necessary health services, screenings, and treatment is essential.

-A qualified MBBS doctor visits the centre every month and checks the health of every child and also their mothers who work in the textile industry to earn some money so that they can contribute to their family economically.
-Apart from this, all the children are provided with group health insurance for themselves as well as for their family members.
-The limit of this family group health insurance is Rs 5 lakh annually per family.
-The main objective of this health insurance is to help beneficiaries and their family members in need as it has been seen that many times, health issues push a poor family into destitution.
+A qualified MBBS doctor visits the center monthly to conduct health check-ups for every child and their mothers, who work in the textile industry to support their families economically.
+Additionally, all children are provided with group health insurance that extends to their family members, with an annual coverage limit of Rs 5 lakh per family.
+The primary goal of this health insurance is to assist beneficiaries and their families in times of need, as health issues often drive poor families into destitution.

 AIRVO 2 Machine Donation to Holy Family Hospital